 Business Continuity and Disaster Recovery

 Colocation helps ensure that all of your business critical infrastructure and data is secure in the event that something happens to your office, and even in the event of many different natural disasters or widespread power outages.
-These dedicated facilities can give you piece of mind that your business and data are always secure and you can continue working even if something unexpected happens.
+These dedicated facilities can give you peace of mind that your business and data are always secure and you can continue working even if something unexpected happens.

 A reliable data center will mean increased physical and network security for your infrastructure.
 Any good facility is going to have the latest firewalls, IDS/IPS systems, and will be compliant with the strictest security requirements for things like HIPAA, SSAE, PCI and other standards designed to protect data.
 These facilities will also be outfitted with physical security measures that will protect your data from anyone getting into the building that shouldn’t be there, and even major weather events.
 They do this using things like biometric security, intermittent checkpoints, gates, security cameras, and walls that have been built to withstand tornado level winds.
 This is why purpose built data centers can be such a benefit to your company when it comes to protecting data.
 Every detail has been thought about and planned for to make sure you’re up and running and secure at all times.